Link Financial Debt – Should You Pay? 2022 Guide

 One way they can keep contacting you without any effort on their part is by using technology.
 Automating calls with a computer is now possible by simplifying adding your number to their database.

-You can fight back against this by sending them your correspondence preferences in writing.
 Keep a copy of this letter in case they ignore your preferences; it could be grounds to launch a complaint with the Financial Ombudsman.

 When they don’t give you time